JakubDziworski/JakubDziworski.github.io/_posts/2016-08-26-github-code-advances-search-programmers-goldmine.md

 ```
 spring hibernate spock filename:pom.xml
 ```
+This method is also
+great if you are looking for projects to contribute to.

 ![find_technology](/assets/media/github_search/find_technology.gif)

 ### Integrating with external services

-Looking for a way to integrate with github api in your favourite language?
+Looking for a quick way to integrate with github api using your favourite language?
 No problem - just look for the repos with the api url and filter by language:

 ```